redpanda-data/connect/README.md

 docker run --rm -v /path/to/your/config.yaml:/benthos.yaml jeffail/benthos
 ```

+## Monitoring

+### Health Checks

+Benthos serves two HTTP endpoints for health checks:
+- `/ping` can be used as a liveness probe as it always returns a 200.
+- `/ready` can be used as a readiness probe as it serves a 200 only when both
+  the input and output are connected, otherwise a 503 is returned.

 ### Metrics

 Benthos [exposes lots of metrics][metrics] either to Statsd, Prometheus or for
 debugging purposes an HTTP endpoint that returns a JSON formatted object.
+The
+target can be specified [via config][metrics-config].

 ## Configuration